JaeWong91/MyMovie/README.md

 # Features

-## Navigation Bar and footer
+### Navigation Bar and footer
 - The navigation bar is fixed at the top of all pages for easy navigation.

-On small devices, the nav bar will be compressed into a side menu which will open upon pressing the burger menu icon.
+- On small devices, the nav bar will be compressed into a side menu which will open upon pressing the burger menu icon.

 - The footer contains icons for social media links.
 The landing page for these will be the home page per social media site.
 No actual account was created for the website as this is for educational purposes.

-## Home page
+### Home page
 - There is a welcome message and a brief description of the website.

 - There will be two panels showing at all times:
     - The first panel is dependant of the visitor being a registered user.
 If the visitor is not logged in, the panel will show links to the Log In page, or the Register page.
 If a user is logged in, the panel will show a Profile button, to redirect the user to the profile page.
     - The second panel is a link to redirect the all users to the Movies page.

-## Movies page (List of Movies)
+### Movies page (List of Movies)

 - The full list of movies can be found here.
 A search bar can be used to find particular movies.
 The search queries includes the movie title, movie genre, director and cast members.

 - Each movie here will redirect to the individual movie page.

-## Movie page (Individual Movie)
+### Movie page (Individual Movie)
 - Visitors can read reviews submitted by registered users.

 - Registered users have the ability to rate and write a review.
+The rating is applied by using a slider and the review discription is a text input field.

-They will also be able to delete or edit their existing review.
+- Registered users are able to delete or edit their existing review.
 Each registered user is limited to one review per movie.

 - Where a registered user is logged in and has already placed a review, a message will show that they have already reviewed that particular movie.